- Salary

 Tax Free Savings Account (TFSA)

 Any income earned within the account is not taxed.
-Also you can contribute to the TFSA of your spouse if they have lower income.
-The funds contributed to a Tax Free Savings Account and any income earned on these funds can be withdrawn at any time in the future.
+Also you can contribute to the TFSA of your spouse.
+The funds contributed to a TFSA and any income earned on these funds can be withdrawn at any time in the future.
 Contribution room for the following year is increased for withdrawals made from the account in the previous year.
-For more information on Tax Free Savings Account, please visit the CRA website.
+For more information on TFSA, please visit the CRA website.

 Registered Education Savings Plans (RESPs)

-If you have a child, RESPs are plans to help you to save for your child’s education.
+If you have a child, RESPs are plans to help you to save for your child’s education after high school.
 The lifetime contribution limit is $50,000 with no annual restrictions.
 Contributions can only be made to the plan during the first 31 calendar years of the plan’s existence and the plan cannot exist for more than 35 years.
 The federal government will pay a 20% Canada Education Savings Grant (CESG) on the first $2,500 of annual contributions made to all eligible RESPs of a qualifying beneficiary, up to and including the year in which your child attains age 17.
-The maximum total CESG that can be paid in respect of any child is $7,200.
+The maximum total CESG that can be paid in respect of a child is $7,200.
 Unlike RRSPs, there is no deduction for contributions.
 However, income earned on plan assets is not taxed until received as education support payments by the student.
 Eligible investments are the same as those for RRSPs and other deferred income plans.
 Contact your financial advisor if you need assistance in this area.

 First Home Savings Account (FHSA)